selfrefactor/rambda/docs/README.md

 <details>
 <summary>
-  Click to see the full list of 77 Ramda methods not implemented in Rambda
+  Click to see the full list of 80 Ramda methods not implemented in Rambda
 </summary>

 - __
 - addIndex
+- addIndexRight
 - ap
 - aperture
 - applyTo